You are here

-All applications from educators who hold credentials in other states/countries will be evaluated based on the documentation provided in the application, including educator preparation program, official transcripts, licensure history and work experience.
-Thus, please be sure to include all requested information and complete all requested fields within the application.
+All applications are evaluated per the documentation and information provided in the application.
+Therefore, be sure to include all requested information and complete all requested fields within the application.
+Generally speaking:

-Professional License: If an applicant meets the requirements for a Colorado license and has at least three years in seven years of full-time, licensed experience in their content area(s), Colorado may be able to issue a professional-level (5-year) license.
+Professional License: If an applicant meets the requirements for a Colorado license and has at least three years' post-preparation, full-time, fully licensed experience in the past seven years in the state in which they were licensed, Colorado likely will issue a professional-level (7-year) license.

-Initial License: Those who meet the requirements with less than three consecutive years of full-time, licensed experience may receive an initial-level (3-year) license.
+Initial License: Those who meet the requirements with less than three years of post-preparation, full-time, fully licensed experience likely will receive an initial-level (3-year) license.

-Please note: Interim Authorizations cannot be issued to applicants applying for Special Services Provider (SSP) licenses; these educators must fully meet requirements for an initial or professional license.
+Please note: Interim authorizations cannot be issued to applicants applying for Special Services licenses; these providers (SSPs) must fully meet requirements for an initial or professional license.

 Please be sure to review the following pages, too: